-- 7 (8) "Director" means the director of ((financial management)) the 8 authority. - 9 (9) "Indirect patient identifier" means a data variable that may 10 identify an individual when combined with other information. - 11 (10) "Lead organization" means the organization selected under 12 RCW 43.371.020. - (11) "Office" means the office of financial management. - (12) "Proprietary financial information" means claims data or reports that disclose or would allow the determination of specific terms of contracts, discounts, or fixed reimbursement arrangements or other specific reimbursement arrangements between an individual health care facility or health care provider, as those terms are defined in RCW 48.43.005, and a specific payer, or internal fee schedule or other internal pricing mechanism of integrated delivery systems owned by a carrier. - 22 (13) "Unique identifier" means an obfuscated identifier assigned 23 to an individual represented in the database to establish a basis for 24 following the individual longitudinally throughout different payers 25 and encounters in the data without revealing the individual's 26 identity. - 27 Sec.
-3. RCW 43.371.020 and 2015 c 246 s 2 are each amended to 28 read as follows: - (1) The office shall establish a statewide all-payer health care claims database ((to)).
+RCW 43.371.020 Statewide all-payer health care claims database-Selection and duties of lead organization-Certification as qualified entity pursuant to 42 C.F.R.
+Sec.
+401.703(a)-Contract with data vendor.
+(1) The office shall establish a statewide all-payer health care claims database.
 On January 1, 2020, the office must transfer authority and oversight for the database to the authority.
 The office and authority must develop a transition plan that sustains operations by July 1, 2019.
 The database shall support transparent public reporting of health care information.
 The database must improve transparency to: Assist patients, providers, and hospitals to make informed choices about care; enable providers, hospitals, and communities to improve by benchmarking their performance against that of others by focusing on best practices; enable purchasers to identify value, build expectations into their purchasing strategy, and reward improvements over time; and promote competition based on quality and cost.
 The database must systematically collect all medical claims and pharmacy claims from private and public payers, with data from all settings of care that permit the systematic analysis of health care delivery.